-Figure 4.
+Figure 3.
 Mass and gravitation are two similar phenomena.
-They are the consequence of the elasticity of spacetime (Einstein) which exerts a pressure on one (mass) or more (gravity) closed or hermetic volumes.
-9. Curvature of spacetime vs. Pressure Figure 5a (next page) shows the curvature of spacetime produced by the closed and/or hermetic volumes of two spheres. - Point L (Left side): The curvatures of spacetime of the two spheres are added. - Point R (Right side): The curvature of spacetime of the red sphere is subtracted from that of the blue one because the two curvatures are in opposition.
-The difference of the curvature of spacetime on each side of the two spheres leads to a difference of pressure (black and orange arrows on Fig. 5b).
-Fig. 5a and 5b are two different views of the same phenomenon: curvature of spacetime vs. pressure.
+They are the consequence of the elasticity of spacetime (Einstein) which exerts a pressure on one (mass) or more (gravity) "Matter Volumes".
+8. Curvature of Spacetime vs. Pressure Figure 4a shows the curvature of spacetime produced by the "Matter Volumes" of two spheres.
+On the blue sphere, spacetime has two different magnitudes of curvature: - Point L (Left side): The curvatures of spacetime of the two spheres are added. - Point R (Right side): The curvature of spacetime of the red sphere is subtracted from that of the blue one because the two curvatures are opposed.

+Figure 4. (a) The curvature of spacetime produced by the red sphere interacts with that produced by the blue one. (b) As a consequence, a difference of pressure on the surface of each sphere appears (gravity).
+The difference of the curvature of spacetime on each side of the two spheres leads to a difference of pressure (black and orange arrows on Fig. 4b).
+Fig. 4a and 4b are two different views of the same phenomenon: curvature of spacetime vs. pressure.
 The same principle also applies if the two spheres are the Earth and the Moon.
-In the Lagrangian Point (green area), the curvature of spacetime produced by the Earth is canceled by that produced by the Moon.
-The curvature of spacetime is null at this point, and the gravity disappears.
-This well-known phenomenon confirms our explanation of gravitation: Curvature of spacetime $\equiv$ Pressure (Fig. 5).
+At the Lagrangian point (green area), the curvature of spacetime produced by the Earth is canceled by that produced by the Moon.
+The curvature of spacetime is null at this point, and gravity disappears.
+9. Conclusions This article shows that spacetime is not curved by mass as we think, but by a special kind of volume: "Matter Volume".
+This leads to a relation $M = f{(x,y,z,t)}$.
+As a result, we can replace mass by "Matter Volume".
+This substitution explains why the curvature of spacetime is convex, not concave, and why it makes a pressure on the surface of volumes.
+The whole mass and gravity mechanism is shown in Fig. 5.